Pen-Hir Point in Brittany

 History of the Pointe de Pen-Hir

-Although the site may seem abandoned today and is only a collection of rocks It has a history that goes back several centuries.
+Although the site may seem abandoned today and is nothing more than a collection of uncultivable rocks, it has a history that goes back several centuries.
 For example, the alignments of Lagatjarwhich date back to 3000 BCshow that this site was a place of worship.

 What is certain is that Pen-Hir was disturbed in the 17th century.
 The Englishwho were desperate to reach the military port of BrestThey decided to go through the point.
 This period of intense tension between England and France is illustrated by the battle of Trez-Rouz in 1694.

 Brittany played an important role in the liberation of France during the World War II.
 General de Gaulle dedicated a large granite cross from Lorraine to the tip of Pen-Hir on 15 July 1951It is a tribute to all the Bretons who fought bravely during the war, and to all the sailors who answered the call on 18 June 1940.
-It bears the inscription " Monument to the Bretons of the France Free" .
+It bears the inscription " Monument to the Bretons of Free France" .
 It has been classified as a monuments since 1996.

 Le Tas de Pois